behu-kea/python-basics/topics/print-comments-errors-variables.md

 Save 30% on a Samsung television.
 Reduced from 3000 to 2000
 ```

-*Hint: To print without the new line, use this piece of code `print('String you want to print with no newline', end='')`*
+*Hint: To print without the new line, check the print section!*

 Now do the same for another a PlayStation 5 that is reduced from 5000 to 4500